walmartdigital/k8s-nsg-module/README.md

 # Azure Network Security Group Module

-This module create all required resources for deploy a Network Security Group with a list of security rules provisioned by the client, all of this to be used in a Kubernetes Cluster.
+This module create all required resources for deploy a Network Security Group with a list of security rules provisioned by the client.

 ## Usage